 Understanding Pfizer's Unusual Options Activity

-Shares of Pfizer (NYSE:PFE) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $39.99.
+Pfizer (NYSE:PFE) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $40.79 following the option alert.

 - Trade Type: CALL